 Other diagnostic lab tests can show abnormal blood results which could indicate an ischemic event.

 After a child has suffered an HIE brain injury, the treatment options may be limited and the family may have to focus on raising a child with a brain injury and developmental delays.
 The costs and care associated with raising a child after a brain injury are likely to continue for the rest of the child's life.
-Treatment may include:
+Parents and families may need to consider life planning and long-term care for a child with an HIE brain injury.

 - Visits to doctors and specialists